Julius-Tietenberg/course_guide/README.md

    yarn start

 3. Open the local development server (http://localhost:3000/).
-4. You can now test the app, the backend is fully deployed.
+4. You can now test the app, the backend is fully deployed (https://course-guide-ude-server.herokuapp.com/).
 Opt.
 Use Ctrl+C to terminate the server.

 #### Heroku